 Before we do this, we will gather a great deal of information on your interests, preferences, and background.
-You will provide some of this on the “Registration Interest Form” accessed on the "Ready Siena" webpage.
+You will provide some of this on the “Registration Interest Form” accessed on the New Student Checklist webpage.
 We take this information and that which is on your high school transcript and your Siena application, look at your intended major, and then we will create schedules for you.

 You also have the opportunity to communicate with us over the summer with additional information, preferences or questions.
 Further, we will communicate with you if we have any questions or concerns.
 Additionally, if, after we speak with you, it is determined that you should come to Siena and meet with us to discuss your options, we'll set up a time.

 Which office at Siena College can provide enrollment verification for our insurance company?

 Contact the Registrar’s Office at 518-783-2310 and they will verify that a student is enrolled and sign the appropriate form.